wizcamp/wizcamp-realms-demo/session-guide-generation-prompt.md

 - Focus on hands-on learning and immediate application
 - Maintain consistency with previous sessions' terminology and definitions

+## Tone and Audience Guidelines
+- **Target Audience**: 13-18 year olds getting their first taste of real-world web development
+- **Tone**: Conversational, encouraging, and relatable - avoid overly formal or academic language
+- **"Why This Matters" Sections**: Use engaging metaphors and real-world connections teenagers can relate to
+  - Examples: "You're basically becoming a detective", "debugging skills", "digital breadcrumbs", "like having X-ray vision"
+  - Connect to familiar experiences: apps they use, problems they've encountered, skills that build confidence
+  - Focus on empowerment and capability building rather than abstract professional development
+- **Avoid**: Corporate jargon, overly technical explanations without context, dry academic tone, excessive exclamations or "awesome/super" language
+- **Embrace**: Genuine excitement about technology, practical problem-solving, building useful things, gaining real skills
+- **Balance**: Enthusiastic but not cheesy - use natural, conversational language that respects the audience's intelligence

 ## Essential Terms Consistency
 - Use identical definitions from previous sessions for repeated terms
 - Only vary the "Why it matters" column to reflect session context